pinterest/bender/thrift/TUTORIAL.md

 ======================

-This tutorial walks through the steps to create a simple "Hello, World" Thrift service with a load tester for testing it.
+This tutorial walks through the steps to create a simple "Hello, World" Thrift service with a load tester.
 It assumes no prior knowledge of Go or Thrift.
 If you already know how to use Thrift with Go, skip down to the "Load Testing" section to get started with Bender and Thrift.

 ## Getting Started